vanilla-extracts/sharedagenda/README.md

 Then, use this command to create a podman container suitable for compiling the server.

+The script `builder` is here if you don't have a rust toolchain installed on your machine.
+It uses the podman container to compile without need to install the toolchain.

 ```sh
 podman build -t rust-builder -f Containerfile
 ```